xpdota/triggevent-site/pages/Automarkers.md

 layout: default
 title: "Triggevent FFXIV Automarkers"
 permalink: /pages/Automarkers/
-description: Triggevent is an FFXIV addon with support for automarks/automarkers, including UWU Titan Gaols and Wroth Flames.
+description: Triggevent is an FFXIV addon with support for automarks/automarkers, including UWU Titan Gaols, Wroth Flames, and Omega Protocol.
 ---

 # Automarkers

+This page is a general overview of how FFXIV automarkers work in Triggevent.
+For information on automarkers for specific duties, please visit the relevant pages:
-If you're looking for FFXIV UWU Titan Jail auto markers specifically, visit the [Titan Jail](Titan-Jail.md) page.
+- For UWU Titan Jail auto markers specifically, visit the [Titan Jail](Titan-Jail.md) page.

-For FFXIV DSR Wroth Flames auto marks, visit the [Dragonsong's Reprise](Dragonsong-Triggers.md) page.
+- For DSR Wroth Flames auto marks, visit the [Dragonsong's Reprise](Dragonsong-Triggers.md) page.
+- For The Omega Protocol (Ultimate) marks, visit the [Omega Protocol](/pages/triggers/The-Omega-Protocol-Ultimate.md) page.

 This page covers general setup and development of new automarks.